 - comminuted fracture: if the bone broke into more than two pieces

-- intra-articular fracture: if the bone broke inside your wrist joint
+- intra-articular fracture: if the bone broke into your wrist joint

 - extra-articular fracture: if your joint isn’t affected